microsoft/Ironclad/ironfleet/README.md

 If started properly, the processes will pass the lock among them as fast as they can, printing a message everytime they accept or grant the lock.

-## IronRSL
+## IronRSL - Counter

-To run IronRSL, you should ideally use four different machines, but in a pinch you can use four separate windows on the same machine.
+To run the counter service replicated with IronRSL, you should ideally use four different machines, but in a pinch you can use four separate windows on the same machine.
 The server executable expects a list of IP-port pairs that identifies all of the replicas in the system (in this example we're using 3, but more is feasible).
 Each server instance also needs to be told which IP-port pair belongs to it.

 The client has reasonable defaults that you can override with key=value command-line arguments.
 Run the client with `--help` to get detailed usage